A REGEX PRIMER

 From a formal language theory point of view, a regular expression is a string of a regular language, i.e. a finite context-free language that can be represented by a nondeterministic finite automation(NFA) by applying the Thompson's construction which is then made deterministic using the powerset/subset construction.
 The result is a deterministic finite automation(DFA) that can be used on the target string to recognize patterns that match the original string.

-The name “regular” was first coined by the American mathematician Stephen Cole Kleene(one of the students of Alonzo Church) on his paper to describe regulars events.
+The name “regular” was first coined by the American mathematician Stephen Cole Kleene(one of the students of Alonzo Church) on this paper to describe regulars events.
 In the Chomsky's hierarchy, type-3 grammars are the equivalent of regular languages.

 Theory aside, you can see a regular expression as a pattern to extract information from a string.